Lead Routing: 10 Examples, Best Practices, and Automation Hacks

 5. Contact-based routing

 Contact routing is a unique strategy that forgoes the lead object and routes contacts instead.
-It’s particularly useful for maintaining a cleaner and more efficient database.
 By routing contacts directly, you avoid cluttering your CRM with unnecessary lead records.

-By doing so, you ensure the rep who’s already familiar with the contact’s unique challenges and past conversations can seamlessly continue the dialogue.
+Doing so ensures the rep who’s already familiar with the contact’s unique challenges and past conversations can continue the dialogue.
 The rep understands the contact’s pain points and can tailor the discussion to address them directly, increasing the chances of closing a deal.

 6. Product-based routing